g0tmk/dotfiles-linux/README.md

 #### Install steps on a fresh Debian (Stable) machine

-0. If installing on a Dell XPS 9550, follow this first `guide_xps9550_hardware_install_notes.md`.
+0. If installing on a Dell XPS 9550, follow this first [guide_xps9550_hardware_install_notes.md](guide_xps9550_hardware_install_notes.md)

-0. Install Debian minimal system (see guide_xxx_hardware_install_notes), install only "Standard System Utilities".
+0. Install Debian minimal system, install only "Standard System Utilities".
 Optionally select "Debian desktop environment" which will install Gnome 3 - this will result in a better lock screen (gnome) and a well-supported fallback WM.

 0. Fix apt sources list

+    - NOTE: This file will change for Debian 11.
+'For APT source lines referencing the security archive, the format has changed slightly along with the release name, going from buster/updates to bullseye-security; see Section 5.1.3, “Changed security archive layout”' [link](https://www.debian.org/releases/bullseye/amd64/release-notes/ch-upgrading.en.html#bullseye-security)

     - edit `/etc/apt/sources.list` and comment-out the "cdrom" line, you may also need to add more lines - for debian buster it should look like: